 Exhibit 60 or more species representing twelve or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 3 project manual, Teaming With Insects 3, with at least one completed activity for each year enrolled.
-The project manual must be included.
-Rules for pinning and labeling insects are available from your local Extension office.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home